State vet lab testing 2,500 COVID-19 samples a day

 “We’re extremely grateful for the work done by the WSVL team and others to make it possible for the university to conduct its own testing program,” UW President Ed Seidel said.
 “Their efforts, and the compliance of our students, faculty and staff, have helped us maintain a safe environment on our campus – and set the stage for returning to a more traditional semester this fall.
 I’m proud of the team and university for achieving this national leadership role while serving our community.”

-Efforts began not long after Seidel arrived on campus in July.
+Efforts began not long after Seidel arrived on campus July 1.
 Seidel had indicated in a late-July meeting a desire for intensive testing of students, staff and faculty members, with the goal of limiting the infection in the UW community.

 That was important, said Laegreid, because stating the reason why then directed what testing would be done, what would be done with the data and how many people would be tested.

-Laegreid said information at the time indicated about 80% of the infectivity could be removed from campus if everyone on campus was sampled every two to three days and those testing positive quarantined.
+Laegreid said information at the time indicated about 80 percent of the infectivity could be removed from campus if everyone on campus was sampled every two to three days and those testing positive quarantined.

 Nationwide data made clear universities and similar institutions were hotspots of infection for their surrounding areas.